Cold feet? Read about causes, tips & solutions here

 Anemia

-A lower than normal red blood cell count can lead to fatigue and cold extremities.
+A lower than normal number of red blood cells can lead to fatigue and cold extremities.

 Chronic fatigue: People with chronic fatigue often report an overall cold feeling, including in the feet.